keifufu/dimland/README.md

 # dimland

-stupidly simple wayland screen dimmer
-this is just a transparent black overlay, it does not touch the backlight
-i made this because my monitors are still too bright for me at 0% at night

-this can also draw opaque screen corners, to immitate a rounded display

-# installation

-build it yourself or use the nix flake

-# usage

-dimland --help
+Dimland is a simple screen dimmer for Wayland.
+It overlays a transparent black layer on all display outputs, enabling additional brightness reduction, even when monitor backlights are set to 0%.
+It also includes a feature for drawing opaque screen corners, mimicking a rounded display.

+## Installation

+### NixOS

+Import the flake and add `inputs.dimland.packages.${system}.default` to your packages

+### Nix

+Installing: `nix profile install github:keifufu/dimland`
+Running directly: `nix run github:keifufu/dimland -- --help`

+### Other Distros

+Build from source with `cargo build`

+## Usage

+`dimland --help`